Skip to content

 • Pay $40 non-refundable application fee

-• If you are an NKU alumni or active/veteran military member, your application fee will be waived
+• If you are an NKU alum or active/veteran military member, your application fee will be waived

 • Official transcripts of all undergraduate and graduate (if applicable) coursework from an accredited institutions